eccentricOrange/jee-prac/README.md

 The functionality is provided as a browser-based Flask application that runs locally on your own machine.

+### Notes
-**This project is not affiliated with NTA, VIT, IIIT, or any of the entities whose test paper patterns are used here, in any way, shape, or form.**
+* **This project is not affiliated with NTA, VIT, IIIT, or any of the entities whose test paper patterns are used here, in any way, shape, or form.**
+* **This project is not yet at v1.0, and has not been vetted by experts.
+Please do not use it is an example for learning software development techniques.**

 ## Key concepts
 * You can sit one **test**/**exam** at a time.